We are currently accepting applications for the role of Special Constable.

 Helping safeguard public safety and security at local or major events

 Being a Special Constable is a challenging and rewarding role.
 We’re looking for people who can empathise with others and listen to their needs.
-You need to be willing to commit a minimum of 16 hours per month to Hampshire Constabulary in order to help protect our communities.
+You need to be willing to commit a minimum of 16 hours per month to Hampshire and Isle of Wight Constabulary in order to help protect our communities.

 Why become a Special Constable?

-It is true that there are no financial rewards for being one of Hampshire's Special Constables, but we can promise you that if you're the type of person we're looking for you'll get a real sense of satisfaction from making your community a better place to live whilst making new friends and developing skills in the following areas:
+It is true that there are no financial rewards for being one of Hampshire and the Isle of Wight's Special Constables, but we can promise you that if you're the type of person we're looking for you'll get a real sense of satisfaction from making your community a better place to live whilst making new friends and developing skills in the following areas:

 Communicating and negotiating effectively